Chapter 510 & the Dept. Make Believe

 Want Chapter 510 in your classroom or school?
 Let us know at firstname.lastname@example.org.

-We are currently looking for 2-3 passionate interns to help us build and run our programs, fundraising initiatives, and magical retail center at our writing center in downtown Oakland.
+We are currently looking for 2-3 passionate interns to help us build and run our programs, First Friday events, communications and social media, and magical retail center at our writing center in downtown Oakland.

 You can read more about the internship opportunity here.